-The Edible Map of Dallas was commissioned by Citizen D, and covers 110 acres of central Dallas.
+The Edible Map of Dallas covers 110 acres of central Dallas.
 It explores the potential for urban agriculture in the neighbourhood, imaging food production is an everyday occurrence.

-The map forms part of the ‘visioning’ stage of the overall Citizen D project in Dallas that aims to develop, support, and create a food secure city, and improving access to healthy food for every city resident through urban agriculture.
+The map forms part of a vision for Dallas that aims to develop, support, and create a food secure city, and improving access to healthy food for every city resident through urban agriculture.

 Below is an extract from the map text flooded by larger format images: